Comparison between Revised, Belated & Updated Return

 - Income Tax Revised Return: Best option if you made a mistake in your original return.
 No penalty, can reduce income, and losses can be carried forward.
 Revised Return is Correct mistakes (best option, no penalty)

 - If filling the Belated Return: Filed after the due date but before the end of the assessment year.
-Late fee applies, and loss carryforward is restricted.
-Belated Return is Missed deadline (late fee applies)
+A late fee applies, and loss carryforward is restricted.
+Belated Return is a missed deadline (late fee applies)

 - ITR -U (Updated Return): Last chance to disclose missed income within 24 months.
 Cannot reduce income or claim losses.
 Comes with a heavy cost (25% or 50% additional tax).
 The updated return is last opportunity to disclose income (costly but compliant)